 - 1. Navigate to the INFO tab

 - 2. Select Scan Library located under Maps

 - 3. Select the scan you want to export

 - 4. Select Export in the top right corner

-- 5. By default, your scan will be saved as a .mission file and will be exported locally to your Skydio Enterprise Controller via flash drive
+- 5. By default, your scan will be saved as a .mission file and can be exported locally to your mobile device or Skydio Enterprise Controller via flash drive